 Don’t see what you’re looking for?
 Contact us to find out more.

 Most Graduate programs at USJ use rolling admissions, so there is never a hard deadline to complete the admission file.
 However, the MSW program has priority deadline.
 Important dates to consider when completing a Graduate program application are the official start date of the next semester and the add/drop date.
 All required documents for registration and matriculation must be submitted by these dates in order to enroll for courses.

-If you have general questions about a program or the admission process, contact the Office of Graduate Admissions and Academic Services by phone (860.231.5261) or email (email@example.com).
+If you have general questions about a program or the admission process, contact the Office of Graduate Admissions by phone at 860.231.5261 or by email.